-- For days 61 through 90, the patient is responsible for an additional $304/day
+- For days 61 through 90, the patient is responsible for an additional $322 coinsurance/day

-- For days beyond 150, the patient is responsible for all costs
+- Beyond lifetime reserve days, the patient is responsible for all costs

-Part B (Physician Services, Outpatient Hospital Services, Certain Home Health Services, Durable Medical Equipment)1
+Part B (Physician Services, Outpatient Hospital Services, Certain Home Health Services, Durable Medical Equipment)2

-In 2014, the monthly fee or premium for Medicare Part B is based on your income.
-Most people will pay the standard monthly Part B premium of $104.90 (unchanged from 2013).
-However, some people will pay a higher premium if their modified adjusted gross income is more than $85,000 for an individual or $170,000 for a married couple.
+In 2016, the monthly fee or premium for Medicare Part B is based on your income.
+The standard premium for 2016 is $121.80, however, most people who receive Social Security benefits will continue to pay the same Part B premium amount as they paid in 2015 ($104.90).
+Some people will pay a higher premium if their modified adjusted gross income is more than $85,000 for an individual or $170,000 for a married couple.
 These amounts change each year.
-There is also a $147.00 deductible per year.
+There is also a $166.00 deductible in 2016.
 After patients meet the deductible, they pay 20% of the Medicare-approved amount for services.
 Medicare Part B covers 80% of all Medicare-approved services.

 Part C (Medicare Advantage)

 Because these plans offer a variety of coverage, the patient's cost-share (eg, copay or coinsurance, deductibles, and premiums) can vary from plan to plan.
 If you are enrolled in a Medicare Advantage plan, you should check with the specific plan to find out what the cost-share will be for 2016.

 Part D (Prescription Drug Coverage)